 Neither holy nor Roman nor an empire was the verdict of Voltaire on the patchwork of several hundred semi-sovereign principalities, townships and fiefdoms spread out over Europe from medieval times up to the early 19th century.
 The French writer-philosopher would take a similarly dim view of economic and monetary union, which is not working economically, mixes up monetary and fiscal policy and is looking ever less like a union.
 But one point is clear – EMU is looking ever more like the Holy Roman Empire.

 As provisional weekend results from the Irish legislative elections on 25 February underlined, the decision-making bonds among EMU states are becoming progressively weaker, partly because no one is actually in charge.
-This was the third consecutive European election demonstrating dissonance and fragmentation, following similarly inconclusive outcomes and swings to smaller anti-establishment parties in Portugal in October and Spain in December.
+This was third consecutive European election demonstrating dissonance and fragmentation, following similarly inclusive outcomes and swings to smaller anti-establishment parties in Portugal in October and Spain in December.